tencentyun/intlcloud-documents/product_new/计算产品中心/云服务器/最佳实践/搭建 LNMP 环境/手动搭建 LNMP 环境（CentOS7）_intl_en.md

 ## Operation Scenario
-The LNMP environment is a website server architecture consisting of Nginx, MySQL or MariaDB, and PHP in a Linux system.
+The LNMP environment is a website server architecture made up of Nginx, MySQL or MariaDB, and PHP in Linux system.
 This document describes how to manually build an LNMP environment on a Tencent Cloud Virtual Machine (CVM).

-To manually build an LNMP environment, you need to be familiar with common Linux commands (see [Installing Software via YUM Under a CentOS Environment](https://intl.cloud.tencent.com/document/product/213/2046) for some examples) and the usage and version compatibility of the software to be installed.
+To manually build an LNMP environment, you need to be familiar with Linux commands (see [Installing software via YUM in CentOS environment](https://intl.cloud.tencent.com/document/product/213/2046) for some examples), usage and version compatibility of the software to be installed.

 ## Software Versions
-In this example, the software versions used to build the LNMP environment are as follows:
+In this example, software versions used to build the LNMP environment are as follows:
 - Linux: Linux operating system.
 In this example, CentOS 7.6 is used.
-- Nginx: a web server.
+- Nginx: Web server.
 In this example, Nginx 1.17.5 is used.
-- MariaDB: a database product.
+- MariaDB: Database.
 In this example, MariaDB 10.4.8 is used.
-- PHP: a scripting language.
+- PHP: Scripting language.
 In this example, PHP 7.2.22 is used.

 ## Prerequisites
 You have purchased a Linux CVM.
-If you have not purchased one yet, see [Getting Started with Linux CVMs](http://intl.cloud.tencent.com/document/product/213/2936).
+If you have not yet, see [Getting started with Linux CVMs](http://intl.cloud.tencent.com/document/product/213/2936).

 ## Directions

-### Step 1: Logging In to a Linux Instance
+### Step 1: Logging in to a Linux instance
 - [Log in to a Linux instance in standard login mode (recommended)](https://intl.cloud.tencent.com/document/product/213/5436).
-You can also use other login methods that you are comfortable with:
+You can also use other login methods as needed:
 - [Log in to a Linux instance by using remote login software](https://intl.cloud.tencent.com/document/product/213/32502).
 - [Log in to a Linux instance through SSH](https://intl.cloud.tencent.com/document/product/213/32501).